 Laura Fieser has been a practicing therapist for several years.
 She has a master’s degree in education in Community Mental Health from UT Martin and a master’s degree in social work from UT Knoxville.
 Laura received her license for clinical practice in May 2020.
 She is also a certified suicide prevention (QPR) trainer.
 Laura utilizes an evidenced-based cognitive behavioral approach to her therapy techniques.
-Laura has therapy experience working with children, adults, seniors, marriage counseling, and family therapy.
+Laura has therapy experience working with children, adults, and geriatrics.
 Laura has worked with children in intensive in-home counseling as well in the school as a school-based therapist.
 Laura has worked at a psychiatric hospital for geriatric patients.
 She also has experience with teaching parenting classes as well as substance abuse, anger management, ADHD, behavioral management, anxiety, depression,and suicidal ideation.
 Additionally, Laura teaches exercise classes with a mental health focus at UT Martin.

 Laura has lived in Martin TN for 30 years.
 She is married and has 4 children.

 Dr. Colton Gramse

 Colton Gramse is a doctoral prepared dually certified psychiatric mental health and family nurse practitioner.
 He is a graduate of Union University and has a passion for working in the field of mental health.
 Colton has clinical experience in a variety of settings including acute care, private practice, community mental health and long-term care.
 In addition to his certifications as an advanced practice nurse, he is also a certified trauma counselor, a certified adolescent counselor as well as a student pastor at his church.